Interior Alaska Seed Starting Schedule

 DelphiniumStart Indoors8-10Cold stratification recommended.
 Can perennialize down to zone 3.

 Echinacea (Purple Coneflower)Start Indoors8-10Can perennialize down to zone 3.
-Stratification of seeds in freezer for 30 days recommended.
 Can also direct sow in fall.
+If sowing indoors, for best germination, sow into small containers and keep in fridge for 4 weeks.
+Then germinate under light.

 Gaillardia (Blanket Flower)Start Indoors8-10Some varieties can perennialize down to zone 3.